core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * one loc (location in the RD)
 * optional one d (domain for query filtering)

 The cardinality of the scheme://authority string is currently 1 (n2 = 1).
+The value of the scheme://authority string is copied from the value of the "hosts" relation and overwritten by the value of the con query parameter.

 ## Use Case: Cellular M2M {#cellular}